enhuiz/hmr/README.md

 ├── scripts  <- put your .py or .sh scripts, these scripts should be able to executable directly, e.g. `train_gan.sh`, `process_data.py`, etc.
 ```

+## Notes

-Feel free to modify this file.
+Feel free to modify this file :D.